creativecreatorormaybenot/wakelock/wakelock/README.md

 To use this plugin, follow the [installing guide](https://pub.dev/packages/wakelock/install).

+The `wakelock` plugin **does not require any special *permissions*** on any platform :)
+This is because it only enables the *screen wakelock* and not any partial (CPU) wakelocks that would keep the app alive in the background.

 ### Implementation

 Everything in this plugin is controlled via the [`Wakelock` class](https://pub.dev/documentation/wakelock/latest/wakelock/Wakelock-class.html).